 Many foundation activities have been targeted towards NJ’s youth.
 Kids from all backgrounds are now given an opportunity to play golf and have access to both facilities and equipment, which they may not have had in the past.
 Golf has also been introduced to school systems in NJ as part of physical education programs.
 The NJ Golf Foundation has become a part of local YMCA groups, The First Tee and The Boys Girls Club.
 Other programs such as The Special Olympics and SNAP, an athletic program for kids with special needs, also benefit from the New Jersey Golf Foundation.

 Since the inception of The NJGF, there have been a number of ways for people to give back and show their support.
-Golfers in New Jersey are given unique ways to have fun, play golf and be a part of the foundation’s fundraising endeavors.
+Golfers in

 Each year, professionals and amateurs alike are encouraged to take part in The NJGF Golf Marathon, which consists of playing 100 holes of golf in one day, for charity.
 Each participant is asked to find individuals willing to pledge a donation to support the cause.
 The marathons have proven to be a huge success.
 The first 100 hole golf marathon was completed by Allan Bowman, PGA Professional at Cherry Valley Country Club.